machinelearnear/large-scale-object-detection-with-sahi-detectron2/README.md

 )
 ```

-## Note
+## Disclaimer

-- Everything that you see here is not optimised for PROD workloads and should be taken with a pinch of salt.
-Use under your own discretion.
+- The content provided in this repository is for demonstration purposes and not meant for production.
+You should use your own discretion when using the content.
+- The ideas and opinions outlined in these examples are my own and do not represent the opinions of AWS.

 ## References